jundalisay/superb/content/en/research/mohammad/quran/sura-042a.md

 have been pronounced between them.

 Those who were made to inherit the Book after them are in grave doubt about it.

-15. To this go on inviting, and be upright as you were commanded, and do not follow their inclinations, and say, “I believe in what- ever Book Allah has sent down, and I was commanded to judge between you equitably.
+15. To this go on inviting, and be upright as you were commanded, and do not follow their inclinations, and say, “I believe in whatever Book Allah has sent down, and I was commanded to judge between you equitably.

 Allah is our Lord and your Lord.
 We have our deeds, and you have your deeds.
 Let there be no quarrel between us and you.
 Allah will bring us together, and to Him is the ultimate return.”